 After a 2 hour delay with the flight, we land in Berlin and at this point Bryan and I are on cloud 9.
 We booked a car from the airport, making our lives so much easier, we get a house with a backyard and even our own bedroom.
 Did you hear that?!
 We get our, OWN BEDROOM.
 No more sleeping on a couch!!
 Nothing could go wrong 🤔

-We decide that we would rather save the money, so we let the guys behind the desk off the hook.
-That are, at this point, being screamed at by 10 other livid customers.
+We decide that we would rather save the money, so we let the guys behind the desk off the hook and left him to be screamed at by the other 10 livid customers.

 Thankfully, Berlin has fantastic public transportation (Hunter is in awe 🤣 and already mapping it out in his brain) and our house isn’t that far from downtown, however it does leave us on the subway for another hour and a half before our 1km walk to the house itself.